chukiagosoftware/software-engineer-blog/content/pages/about.md

-## Site Reliability Engineering :mage_man:
+## A microblog for SRE, DevOps, MLOps :mage_man:

+I am a Computer and Electrical Engineer by training that has worked as a Network and Security engineer in the 2000's, Web, DevOps and SRE in the 2010s and 2020s.
+Currently I am a Site Reliability Engineering Technical Lead for AWS infra and Generative AI-based distributed applications.

 ### The Icons :shipit:

-The site runs Python 3.10, the Pelican 4.8.0 microblog software and my custom Python Markdown 3.4.1 extension for the Github Emojis.
+The site runs on Python 3.10 with the Pelican 4.8.0 microblog software and my custom Python Markdown 3.4.1 extension for the Github Emojis.
 These are just the publicly available emojis which you can see around the pages.
 I find that there are some really, really cool ones and thus without further ado.